bitlw/LearnProjMatrix/doc/OpenGL_Projection.md

 # How to convert camera intrinsic matrix to OpenGL projection matrix
-(right-hand with z positive, left-hand are on the way ... )\
 This document is a supplement for the code in this repo, it will discuss more details of how we can convert camera intrinsic matrix to OpenGL projection matrix.\
 And please also take a look threejs demo (*.html) and glm demo.